CorneliusArt/stashh/documents/verification-programme-draft.md

   - $15,000 cumulative sales volume on Stashh
   - 150 NFTs cumulative sales volume on Stashh

-For example, an esports team could create a collection for their team and request verification under 1.a.i or 1.a.ii.

 ## Criteria

 In order to pass verification the collection must pass each of the following stages